Eliah-Lakhin/Eliah-Lakhin.github.io-sources/article/about-papa-carlo.md

    changes end user makes to the source code.
 Even if the source code consists of thousands lines.
  * **Automatic AST construction**.
 No rule action needed to construct Abstract Syntax Tree that represents source code's structure.
-Parser build AST out of the box.
+Parser builds AST out of the box.
  * **Error-recovery mechanism**.
 The parser can recognise source code even if the code contains syntactical errors.